Elephants under pressure

 Every day human beings negatively impact the lives of wild elephants.
 Poaching for the commercial trade in ivory, increasing loss and fragmentation of natural habitats, and conflict with people over diminishing resources threaten the survival and welfare of elephants.
-Fueled by poverty and a growing market for ivory, poaching is on the rise once more.
+Fueled by poverty, greed and ruthless or ignorant buyers, poaching has peaked once more during the period between 2010 to 2015.
 Ivory hunters target older animals with heavier tusks, leaving traumatised individuals, fragmented families, and destroying the very fabric of elephant society.

 Human-elephant conflict results in the killing, injuring, spearing, poisoning, and snaring of hundreds of elephants across Africa and Asia every month of every year.
 As the scale and pace of environmental destruction in African and Asian elephant range states multiplies, intensive management of elephant populations becomes inevitable.
 Elephants are fenced, chased, driven, captured, translocated, abducted for sale to zoos and circuses, and killed in the name of elephant management and the reduction of human-elephant conflict.